Last Modified: 06 Aug 2014

 We stay in a tourist ger camp near the lake.
 There might be many visitors here but it's not hard to see why!
 Settle in for the night and sleep well because there are plenty of optional activities to choose from tomorrow.

-On day 6 you might like to go on an optional horse trek along the shore or mountain path, hike up to one of the nearby peaks, visit a local shaman or take a boat trip on the lake.
+On day 6 you might like to hike up to one of the nearby peak or visit a local shaman or take a boat trip on the lake.

 While here you may be offered the option by camp staff of going to visit a settlement of local reindeer herders.
 Many travellers are of the opinion that this area is not the best environment for the reindeer as they are native to much colder climates and are brought to Lake Khovsgol so the herders can benefit from tourism.
 For these reasons Intrepid Travel does not recommend this activity.